OID Repository

 Disclaimer: The owner of this site does not warrant or assume any liability or responsibility for the accuracy, completeness, or usefulness of any information available on this page (for more information, please read the complete disclaimer).

-Tree display First child OID: recommendation(0) Next brother OID: iso(1) Last brother OID: joint-iso-itu-t(2)
+Tree display First child OID: recommendation(0) Next sibling OID: iso(1) Last sibling OID: joint-iso-itu-t(2)